 ** TODO Pay the rent DEADLINE: <2005-10-01 Sat +1m>

-DEADLINE: <2005-10-01 Sat +1m -3d>.
+DEADLINE: <2005-10-01 Sat +1m -3d>

 ** TODO Pay the rent DEADLINE: <2005-11-01 Tue +1m>

 You may have both scheduling and deadline information for a specific

 and deadline information to repeat after the same interval, set the

 An alternative to using a repeater is to create a number of copies of a task subtree, with dates shifted in each copy.
-The command C-c C-x c was created for this purpose, it is described in Structure editing.
+The command C-c C-x c was created for this purpose; it is described in Structure Editing.

 In fact, the target

 state is taken from, in this sequence, the ‘REPEAT_TO_STATE’ property,

-specified, the target state defaults to the first state of the TODO state
+state of the TODO state sequence.

 You can change this using the option